By Brett Williams. Last Updated 17th August 2021. Welcome to our guide on child car accident claims.

-There are various things you could do if your child is injured in a car accident to help give them the best chance of a successful claim.
+There are various things you could do if your child is injured in a car accident to help give your child car accident claims the best chance of success.
 Steps you could take after taking your child to get medical treatment might include:

 - Write everything down – Taking down notes could help job your memory if you forget exactly what happened in your child’s car accident